-47. Artesia carried out modelling using the relevant factors, or 'explanatory variables', for each sector as detailed in Appendix E. For the sector which is weather dependant, climate change impacts using the dataset from UKCP18 are included.
+47. Artesia carried out modelling using the relevant factors, or 'explanatory variables', for each sector as detailed in Appendix C (see Level 2 Appendix B).
+For the sector which is weather dependant, climate change impacts using the dataset from UKCP18 are included.
 For population-driven sectors, the Housing Plan P forecast from Edge Analytics was used for the central scenario, in line with the baseline household growth projection, with the Housing Need projection used for the upper forecast and completion-5Y used for the lower scenario.